banurekhaMohan279/Ask-The-Minion/README.md

 # Ask-The-Minion
-Ask a minion your question and wait for the fun to begin!
+Ask a minion your question and wait for the fun to begin!!

 ### ![App at work](https://github.com/banurekhaMohan279/Ask-The-Minion/blob/master/img/workingModel.gif)